 Travel models are frequently updated.
 As such, a bit of detail as to which version of a given travel model is used for a given analysis is useful.
-The current analysis uses MTC's Travel Model 1.5 (version 1.5.2.3), released in December 2020, calibrated to year 2015 conditions, and validated against year 2010 and 2015 conditions.
-Travel Model 1.5 will also be referred to as TM1.5 for the purposes of this report.
+The current analysis uses MTC's Travel Model 1.5 (version 1.5.2.3), released in December 2020, calibrated to year 2015 conditions, and validated against year 2010 and 2015 conditions.28 Travel Model 1.5 will also be referred to as TM1.5 for the purposes of this report.

 Travel Model 1.5 is of the so-called "activity-based" archetype.
-The model is a partial agentbased simulation in which the agents are the households and people who reside in the Bay Area.
+The model is a partial agent-based simulation in which the agents are the households and people who reside in the Bay Area.
 The simulation is partial because it does not include the simulation of individual behavior of passenger, commercial, and transit vehicles on roadways and transit facilities (though the model system does simulate the behavior of aggregations of vehicles and transit riders).
-In regional planning work, the travel model is used to simulate a typical weekday when school is in session, the weather is pleasant, and no major collisions or incidents disrupt the transportation system.
+In regional planning work, the travel model is used to simulate a typical weekday - when school is in session, the weather is pleasant, and no major collisions or incidents disrupt the transportation system.

 The model system operates on a synthetic population that includes households and people representing each actual household and person in the nine-county Bay Area - in both historical and prospective years.
-Travelers move through a space segmented into travel analysis zones (TAZs) and, in so doing, use the transportation system.
+Travelers move through a space segmented into travel analysis zones (TAZs)29 and, in so doing, use the transportation system.
 The model system simulates a series of travel-related choices for each household and for each person within each household.
-These choices are as follows (organized sequentially):
+These choices30 are as follows (organized sequentially):

 - 1. Usual workplace and school location Each worker, student, and working student in the synthetic population selects a travel analysis zone in which to work or attend school (or, for working students, one zone to work and another in which to attend school). - 2.
-Household automobile ownership Each household, given its location and sociodemographics, as well as each member's work and/or school locations (i.e., given the preceding simulation results), decides how many vehicles to own. - 3.
+Household automobile ownership Each household, given its location and socio-demographics, as well as each member's work and/or school locations (i.e., given the preceding simulation results), decides how many vehicles to own. - 3.
 Daily activity pattern Each household chooses the daily activity pattern of each household member, the choices being (a) go to work or school, (b) leave the house, but not for work or school, or (c) stay at home. - 4.
-Work/school tour frequency and scheduling Each worker, student, and working student decides how many round trips they will make to work and/or school and then schedules a time to leave for, as well as return home from, work and/or school. - 5.
-Joint non-mandatory tour frequency, party size, participation, destination, and scheduling Each household selects the number and type (e.g., to eat, to visit
+Work/school tour31 frequency and scheduling Each worker, student, and working student decides how many round trips they will make to work and/or school and then schedules a time to leave for, as well as return home from, work and/or school. - 5.
+Joint non-mandatory32 tour frequency, party size, participation, destination, and scheduling Each household selects the number and type (e.g., to eat, to visit friends) of "joint" (defined as two or more members of the same household traveling together for the duration of the tour) non-mandatory (for purposes other than work or school) round trips in which to engage, then determines which members of the household will participate, where, and at what time the tour (i.e., the time leaving and the time returning home) will occur. - 6.
+Non-mandatory tour frequency, destination, and scheduling Each person determines the number and type of non-mandatory (e.g., to eat, to shop) round trips to engage in during the model day, where to engage in these tours, and at what time to leave and return home.

-&lt;sup>28 Additional information is available here: https://github.com/BayAreaMetro/modeling-website/wiki/Development.
+28 Additional information is available here: https://github.com/BayAreaMetro/modeling-website/wiki/Development.